 Whether attending as a guest or preparing for your own special day, an increasing number of people are seeking ways to include dogs in weddings.

-To address this, we conducted a survey of 1,000 pet parents to gauge what people felt about the concept of "wed-dog" celebrations.
+To address this, we conducted a survey of 1,000 pet parents in the U.S. to gauge what people felt about the concept of "wed-dog" celebrations.

-The findings were fascinating: 84% of partnered Brits consider their pets vital to their relationships.
+The findings were fascinating: 74% of us consider our pets vital to our relationships.

-This leads us to wonder: if they're so important to our relationships, why not involve our beloved four-legged companions in wedding festivities?
+This leads us to wonder: If our pets are so important to our relationships, why not involve our beloved four-legged companions in wedding festivities?

-Of those wanting their dog in attendance, a further 71% would get their dog involved in the ceremony, with ring bearer (44%), the most popular role, followed by dog of honour (35%), and flower dog (34%).
+Of those wanting their dog in attendance, a further 60% would get their dog involved in the ceremony.

-However, even though 70% of those polled would bring their dog to someone else’s wedding, many have anxieties around the idea, with 47% stating they would be worried that their dog wouldn’t sit still, and a further quarter concerned that they would be too noisy.
+However, even though 55% of those polled would bring their dog to someone else’s wedding if invited, many have anxieties around the idea, with 47% stating they would "spend the whole event worrying about [their dog]" and 42% concerned that "it would be a distressing environment."

 To set pooches and owners up for success throughout wedding season, we chatted with Sarah Ellen Tranter, who is both a qualified Registered Veterinary Nurse (RVN) and a Veterinary Relationship Managerhereat ManyPets.